mubix/DeleteThatTweet/README.md

 ### Known Issues

-On Kali Linux there is an issue where the screencap gem can't identify the platform, a fix will be posted here in the next few days.
+On Kali Linux there is an issue where the screencap gem can't identify the platform.
+If you find a fix, please post an issue.

 ## DeleteThatTweet.rb